All Emulators are Wrong, Many are Useful, and Some are More Useful Than Others: A Reproducible Comparison of Computer Model Surrogates: Introduction

 A {\it computer model emulator} (also called a {\it surrogate} or {\it meta-model}) is a fast-to-evaluate statistical proxy for an expensive (and/or proprietary) computer model.
 Emulators are essential tools in uncertainty quantification (UQ), enabling analyses that would otherwise be computationally prohibitive or infeasible.

 According to \cite{lu2024survey}, there are roughly ten thousand new emulation-related papers released each year, with more than two million papers written on the subject since the year $2000$.
 We have recently witnessed the emergence of countless surveys, review papers, and even textbooks (\cite{razavi2012review, sudret2017surrogate, alizadeh2020managing, liu2020gaussian, wang2022recent, gramacy2020surrogates, sauer2023non} to name a few).
 When it comes to choosing an emulation method, there are dozens of possible methods, each with its own extensions and variants.
 Hence, it is difficult to know for certain which needle in the emulation-haystack one ought to select for a particular task.
 Developers of new surrogate models are expected to compare their methods against existing approaches, yet the sheer number of possible comparisons often undermines the interpretability and trustworthiness of these results.
-Practitioners in various communities are seldom aware of the pros and cons (or indeed, the existence) of techniques used by neighboring scientific communities. \cite{mcclarren2011physics, salter2016comparison, laloy2019emulation, heaton2019case, hutchings2023comparing,chipman2010, rumsey2023localized} and \cite{collins2024bayesian} represent a few (among many) recent examples of emulation papers that include a large-scale ``bake-off" style comparison.
-Not surprisingly, different papers come to different conclusions depending on the context.
+Practitioners in various communities are seldom aware of the pros and cons (or indeed, the existence) of techniques used by neighboring scientific communities. \cite{mcclarren2011physics, salter2016comparison, laloy2019emulation, heaton2019case, hutchings2023comparing, chipman2010, rumsey2023localized} and \cite{collins2024bayesian} represent a few (among many) recent examples of emulation papers that include a large-scale ``bake-off" style comparison. \kr{Similar benchmarking efforts have also appeared in related areas, including hyperparameter optimization, surpervised learning, and classification \citep{cowen2022hebo, fernandez2014we, kigerl2022great}.} Not surprisingly, different papers come to different conclusions depending on the context.